 Even if Doctor A set aside half the difference ($400) and deposited that amount each month into a savings account, he or she would have saved $24,000 plus accrued interest after five years.

 If they invested the money and earned an average annual return of, say, 5 percent, they could have close to $28,000.

-By placing the extra money into a tax-qualified retirement account, Doctor A would also benefit by a reduction in their annual tax bill, plus the accumulation of retirement assets due to compounding interest over a several years.
+By placing the extra money into a tax-qualified retirement account, Doctor A would also benefit from a reduction in their annual tax bill, plus the accumulation of retirement assets due to compounding interest over several years.

 But as stated before, this strategy requires the discipline to not spend the monthly savings on other items.

 Many buyers make home purchase decisions based on the monthly payment they can afford.
 If a $1,700 payment is all their budget can handle, many believe it’s better to get the more expensive home with a 30-year loan than look for a less expensive home financed with a 15-year loan.

 But keep in mind that you may not keep the home for the full term of your loan, whether it’s for 15 or 30 years.
 This is especially true if you’re buying your first home.

 Consider that Doctor B from the above example could only afford the $1,700 monthly payment.
 But instead of choosing the 30-year loan like Doctor A, they decided to buy a less expensive home.